-- (1) The description of the material terms of non-plan issuances of equity instruments is discussed in Notes 1 and 8 of the accompanying consolidated financial statements for the fiscal year ended March 31, 2006. - (2) Net of equity instruments forfeited, exercised or expired. - (3) This column does not include 39,919 shares of common stock that remain to be issued under the 2003 Consultant Stock Plan.
+- (1) The description of the material terms of non-plan issuances of equity instruments is discussed in Notes 4, 5 and 6 of the accompanying consolidated financial statements for the fiscal year ended March 31, 2007. - (2) Net of equity instruments forfeited, exercised or expired.